fox1t/qs-to-mongo/README.md

 ### Frameworks integration
-This module takes also parsed query as input, so it could be used by [Fastify](https://github.com/fastify/fastify) or [express](https://github.com/expressjs/express) routes without any further addition.
+This module also takes parsed query as input, so that it could be used by [Fastify](https://github.com/fastify/fastify) or [express](https://github.com/expressjs/express) routes without any further addition.

 ```typescript
 const querystring = require('querystring')